abdulkuyateh/Abdul-Kuyateh-SOC-Analyst-Portfolio/00-introduction/README.md

-# Introduction to My SOC Analyst Portfolio 🛡️
+# Introduction to My SOC Analyst Portfolio Guide 🛡️

 Hi!
 I’m **Abdul Kuyateh**, and this folder provides guidance on navigating and using this portfolio effectively.